Cecil Vernon Lindo: Career

 Cecil organised the Lindo brothers in 1891, starting with the purchase of a commissary at Matina from Minor Cooper Keith.

 The brothers soon expanded, opening a store in Limón and planting bananas.
 In 1899, they opened a bank in Limon.

-He was Vice Consul of the United Kingdom in Limón from 1896-1901.
+He was Vice Consul of the United Kingdom in Limón from 1896 to 1901.

 In 1907, the brothers entered the coffee business, starting with the purchase of Juan Viñas, a vast sugar and coffee farm from Federico Tinoco Granados.
 They continued purchasing properties and soon became largest coffee and sugar producers in the country.
 In 1908, the brothers founded the Florida Ice and Farm Company.

 By 1911, the Lindo properties were producing half of Costa Rica's bananas, and Joseph DiGiorgio, on behalf of the Atlantic Fruit Company, approached Lindo Bros with idea of purchasing all of their banana plantations, although the entire production was contracted to United Fruit Company until July, 1914.

 On October 27, 1911, Cecil gave the Atlantic Fruit Company an option to purchase their banana plantations for $3,500,000 before August, 1912.
 Cecil was to be the General Manager of the Atlantic Fruit Company in Costa Rica.

 The company could not or would not execute the option, and in 1912, the Lindo's was sold the properties to United Fruit Company that year for $5,000,000.

 By 1913, the Lindo brothers were owners of vast sugar, coffee and cocoa estates, lumber and flour mills, breweries, ice-making and aerated factories.
 They operated 7,000 acres of Coffee plantations, which were producing and exporting three millions pounds of coffee each year, with an approximate value of half a million dollars.